Safeguarding at James Hornsby

 Underpinning the work of The James Hornsby School’s safeguarding processes are the following materials which outline the statutory requirements and local authority procedures.

 Our Principle Designated Safeguarding Lead is Mr Back.
-His office is at the top of the stairs in the main science corridor.
+His office is located in the Conference Centre complex.

-If you have a concern please email HERE.
+If you have a concern please Email us

 School’s telephone number: 01268 582400